 - Breakfast is served.

-- 4 days, 3 nights accommodations, based on double occupancy.
+- 4 days, 3 nights accommodations, based on two guests in a 4 star boutique property.
 Click to View!

-- Welcome aperitivo and dinner, local wine included.
+- Welcome aperitivo and Chef’s tasting dinner with local wine included.

-- Truffle Hunt with local expert and his dog.
+- Truffle Hunt with local expert and trained dog.

 - 2 hands-on cooking class, featuring local truffles.
-Lunch follows on the foods made during class, wine tasting included.
+Lunch or dinner follows and includes the food prepared in the cooking class paired with local wine included.

-- Lunch in trattoria in Montottone, local wine included.
+- Lunch in trattoria in Offida, local wine included.

-- Arrival & departure transfers from Porto San Giorgio bus station.
+- Arrival & departure transfers from Ascoli Piceno train station.